-The databases below cover other subject areas that you may find useful (plus some education journals)
+The databases below cover other subject areas that you may find useful (including education journals)

-Use Summon to find articles, books, reports, DVDs, CDs and more.
+Use Library Search to find articles, books, reports, DVDs, CDs, and more.
 Highly recommended for 1st year students.

-Use the Library Catalogue to find books, journal titles, and renew your books.
-Main education books start at 370, and ends 379 on the second floor.
-Early childhood studies, 305.23 on the first floor.
-(Library Catalogue Helpsheet)
+Education books start at 370, and ends 379 on the second floor.
+Early childhood studies is also located, (305.23) on the second floor.

 Use your online reading list.